-Methods for primary data collection This indicator requires CCA to maintain ongoing tracking of CCA-hosted events.
-CCA staff will maintain a shared Google workbook with a separate sheet for each measurement interval.
+Methods for primary data collection This indicator requires the Alliance to maintain ongoing tracking of alliance-hosted events.
+Alliance staff will maintain a shared Google workbook with a separate sheet for each measurement interval.
 All relevant team members will familiarize themselves with the definition of this indicator, scan weekly for conforming activity, and enter the data in the worksheet.
-Sources for primary data CCA workshop and event records.
-Primary data requirements Each entry will record: Name of the workshop or event Date the activity occurred (for activities lasting one day or less) or commenced (for activities lasting more than one day) Date the activity was added to the tracking sheet Reporter of aggregated data CCA Aggregated unit of measure Events and workshops Reporting frequency (aggregated data) TBD Sources for aggregated data The source for the aggregated data will be the primary data collected in the workbook.
-Guidance for estimation/ analysis At the end of the measurement interval, CCA staff will total and report the number of events and workshops, and subtotal the number dedicated to policy topics.
+Sources for primary data Clean Cooking Alliance workshop and event records.
+Primary data requirements Each entry will record: Name of the workshop or event Date the activity occurred (for activities lasting one day or less) or commenced (for activities lasting more than one day) Date the activity was added to the tracking sheet Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Events and workshops Reporting frequency (aggregated data) TBD Sources for aggregated data The source for the aggregated data will be the primary data collected in the workbook.
+Guidance for estimation/ analysis At the end of the measurement interval, Alliance staff will total and report the number of events and workshops, and subtotal the number dedicated to policy topics.
 Known data limitations The number of events does not indicate the number of stakeholders reached or the scope or effectiveness of outcomes.
 Other considerations and related links

 Indicator name EE7.
-Number of research translation products disseminated by CCA Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation None Indicator definitions Research translation product: Knowledge products, including but not limited to factsheets, op-eds, webinars, articles, and infographics that summarize, contextualize, and explain findings from peer-reviewed or gray literature research, making them more accessible to the target audiences, such as policy makers, enterprises, donors, or investors.
+Number of research translation products disseminated by the Alliance Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation None Indicator definitions Research translation product: Knowledge products, including but not limited to factsheets, op-eds, webinars, articles, and infographics that summarize, contextualize, and explain findings from peer-reviewed or gray literature research, making them more accessible to the target audiences, such as policy makers, enterprises, donors, or investors.
 Disseminated: Made public (and often also promoted), either to a general or targeted audience, through a range of channels, including but not limited to events, publications, webinars, websites, and social media posts.
-Rationale and learning questions for indicator This indicator will provide feedback on how well CCA is meeting its workplan goals for reaching target groups of stakeholders with key information and support to allow them to excel in the clean cooking sector.
+Rationale and learning questions for indicator This indicator will provide feedback on how well the Alliance is meeting its workplan goals for reaching target groups of stakeholders with key information and support to allow them to excel in the clean cooking sector.
 Research translation products are expected to increase access to research findings, particularly scientific and technical results, so they may be used to inform sector progress.
-Learning question: How consistently is CCA increasing access to research findings for stakeholder groups?
-Provider of primary data CCA Primary unit of measure Research translation products Measurement interval (primary data) January 1 to December 31 If partial year data, start with earliest available date and record start date explicitly.
-Methods for primary data collection This indicator requires the research manager at CCA to track research translation products and share with all appropriate internal parties.
+Learning question: How consistently is Alliance increasing access to research findings for stakeholder groups?
+Provider of primary data The Clean Cooking Alliance Primary unit of measure Research translation products Measurement interval (primary data) January 1 to December 31 If partial year data, start with earliest available date and record start date explicitly.
+Methods for primary data collection This indicator requires the research manager at the Alliance to track research translation products and share with all appropriate internal parties.
 The research manager will maintain a shared Google workbook with a separate sheet for each measurement interval.
-Sources for primary data CCA research translation products
+Sources for primary data Alliance research translation products 107 LCLEAN COOKING ALLIAN CF STANDARD INDICATORS